stem-piano/stem-piano-g-main/documentation/component_manual.md

 List of piano components and accessories.

 Video links in documentation below are to the *stem piano* historical progress videos on YouTube: https://www.youtube.com/@gzpiano88.
+Useful for general ideas, not specific instructions.

 Component links in documentation below are to the original project repository: https://github.com/gzweigle/DIY-Grand-Digital-Piano.